On this page

 • India (2.4%).

 Most of Boroondara’s population growth is due to overseas migration.
-During the 2018–19 financial year (the last prior to the COVID-19 pandemic) net overseas migration accounted for around 2,400 new Boroondara residents.
-Natural increase (births minus deaths) accounted for around 350 new Boroondara residents, and Boroondara lost around 950 residents to other parts of Australia over the same period (see Australian Bureau of Statistics page on regional population, 2020–21).
+During 2022–23, net overseas migration accounted for around 5,770 new Boroondara residents.
+Boroondara lost around 100 residents to natural change (births minus deaths) and lost around 770 residents to other parts of Australia over the same period (see Australian Bureau of Statistics page on regional population).

 The countries of birth which saw the largest increase between 2016 and 2021 were: